- Family members, volunteers, and farm and ranch workers on small farms are exempt from all employment standards.

-All waged, non-family, farm and ranch employees who do not work on small farms and ranches are subject to and protected by the normal rules about payment of wages, record-keeping (pay stubs), vacation pay, and administration and enforcement of employment standards.
+All waged, non-family, farm and ranch employees who do not work on small farms and ranches are subject to and covered by regular employment standards rules about payment of wages, record-keeping (pay stubs), vacation pay, and administration and enforcement of employment standards.

 Days of rest

-Employers must provide employees with at least 4 days of rest within every 28 days.
+Employers must provide farm and ranch employees with at least 4 days of rest within every 28 days.

 General holiday pay